Project-Code-UVA/VizOp/README.md

 `package.json` does NOT go in `.gitignore`.
 This should be committed and pushed as it lists all of the project's dependencies and their versions, along with other configuration data needed for the project to run properly.

-### Managing Dependencies with npm
+### 6. Managing Dependencies with npm

-Run `npm install` to install all of the necessary dependencies listed in `package.json`.
+Running `npm install` will install all of the necessary dependencies listed in `package.json`.
 This will generate the `package-lock.json` file, and now your project should be able to run.

 You can use `npm` to manage your project's dependencies.
 To add a new package to your project, use the `npm install` command.
 For example, to install a popular state management library like Redux:

 `npm install redux`

 This will add the "redux" package to your project's `node_modules` directory